bagelquant/bagelquant.github.io/_posts/2025-11-27-embeddings-for-financial-data.md

 It allows the model to learn that **Volatility is good for Stock A but bad for Stock B**, without you ever having to manually code "Sector" or "Industry" variables.
 It learns the "DNA" of the stock directly from the returns.

-Furthermore, embeddings can capture **latent relationships**.
+Furthermore, embeddings can capture latent relationships.
 Two companies in different sectors may behave similarly due to underlying factors (e.g., macroeconomic exposure).
 The embedding space can reveal these hidden connections.
 Also it could be a powerful tool for identifying peer effects, we could easily construct a continuous measure of similarity between firms based on their embeddings, which could be used to enhance portfolio construction and risk management strategies, the post [Construct Peer Based Features](https://bagelquant.com/construct-peer-based-features/) addresses this topic in more detail.